Point Lonsdale - Queenscliff

 Point Lonsdale - Queenscliff has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that may affect this region.
-Notable projects include Point Lonsdale Bike Park, Coles Supermarket at Point Lonsdale, restoration and revitalisation of Point Lonsdale Lighthouse Reserve, and Queenscliff Feeder Main Replacement and Upgrade.
-The following list details those most likely to be relevant.
+AreaSearch has identified 13 projects likely affecting this region.
+Notable ones include Point Lonsdale Bike Park, Coles Supermarket Point Lonsdale, Point Lonsdale Lighthouse Reserve Restoration and Revitalisation, Queenscliff Feeder Main Replacement and Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.